 The testbed supports a wide range of types of research, such as

 The testbed will be continually evolving to add new capabilities and the updates will be added to the Testbed Description page.

-Researchers wanting access to the ESnet Testbed must submit a 1-2 page proposal, described in the Proposal Process page.
+Researchers from National Labs, Universities, and Industry wanting access to the ESnet Testbed must submit a 1-2 page proposal, described in the Proposal Process page.